-> A Caesarean is an operation to allow your baby to be born through a cut along the “bikini line” on your tummy.
-A decision to have a Caesarean has to be made carefully as it involves major surgery with some risks attached.
+A Caesarean is an operation where your baby is born through a cut along the “bikini line” on your tummy.
+The decision to have a Caesarean must be made carefully as it involves major surgery with some risks associated.

-> Video content about Caesarean births
+Video content about Caesarean births

 What happens once the decision for a Caesarean has been made?

 Once you and your doctor have agreed that you will have a Caesarean birth, you will be asked to sign a consent form.
 You will then have skin swabs for MRSA which are normal bacteria that do not usually cause any problems, but it can cause wound infections.
 If we find that you are a carrier of MRSA before your operation, we will offer you treatment to clear it and reduce the chance of getting this infection in your Caesarean wound.